jc43081/JoystickGremlinEx/README.md

 - OSC message handling (for touch screen support going to Gremlin via TouchOSC for example)
 - VjoyRemap plugin for control
 - MapToMouseEx plugin for enhanced mouse control
-- MaptoSC plugin for mapping directly to Star Citizen controls
-  - For instructions on this plugin, visit [SC Controls Mapper on Nexus](https://www.nexusmods.com/starcitizen/mods/23)

 I suggest you make VjoyRemap the default action in the options panel as this plugin is what provides many enhancements over the default Remap plugin.
 Same for mouse output - MapToMouseEx provides enhanced options for the mouse macro functions.